Introduction to Kubernetes Storage

 apiVersion: v1 kind: Pod metadata: name: random-number-generator spec: containers: - image: alpine name: alpine command: ["/bin/sh","-c"] args: ["shuf -i 0-100 -n 1 >> /opt/number.out;"]

-Once the POD terminates, the random number generated is also deleted.
-To retain the number in the output, a Volume is created and attached the POD:
+Once the Pod terminates, the random number generated is also deleted.
+To retain the number in the output, a Volume is created and attached to the Pod:

 volumes: - name: data-volume hostpath: path: /data Type: directory